Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/watch-and-debug/index.md

 Chrome: |██████████████████████████████| 2/2 test files | 0 passed, 3 failed
 ```

-This adds a lot of noise since we get the logs from all our test files.
+This adds a lot of noise since we get the logs from all my test files.
 For larger projects with a lot of tests, this really adds up.
 We don't want to work on `sum` and `calc` at the same time, it's better if we can focus on fixing one test file at a time.
 To do that, we can hit `F` to open the Focus Menu.
 Then we can choose which file we want to focus on.
 We choose `2` and hit `Enter`.